 Do you need this?
 Probably not.

-I recommend a programme of sparse notifications and, for our own use, we build this in at the default level by disabling the Autowatch functionality.
+I recommend a program of sparse notifications and, for our own use, we build this in at the default level by disabling the Autowatch functionality.

 Disabling Autowatch in Jira